-Massage therapists treat clients by using touch to manipulate the soft-tissue muscles of the body.
-With their touch, they relieve pain, rehabilitate injuries, reduce stress, increase relaxation, and aid in the general wellness of clients.
+A massage therapist is someone who treats clients by using touch to manipulate the soft-tissue muscles of the body.
+With their touch, massage therapists relieve pain, rehabilitate injuries, reduce stress, increase relaxation, and aid in the general wellness of their clients.

 What does a Massage Therapist do?

 - Talk with clients about symptoms, medical history, and desired results

 - Evaluate clients to locate painful or tense areas of the body

 - Manipulate muscles or other soft tissues of the body

 - Provide clients with guidance on how to improve posture, stretching, strengthening, and overall relaxation